venkyy8/Ansible/Dynamic_inventory/readme1.md

 # Dynamic Ansible Inventory with AWS EC2
+In some cases, you may not have static IP addresses or hostnames.
+Dynamic inventory allows you to pull inventory data from cloud providers like AWS, GCP, or Azure dynamically.

 This repository contains a Python script to **dynamically generate an Ansible inventory** from your AWS EC2 instances using **Boto3**.
 It automatically groups instances by their `env` tag and writes the inventory to a file, ready for Ansible usage.